resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 > _relative_ to that page.
 They are all missing part of the URL to become _absolute_ URLs, which
 > we will need if we want to ask our spider to visit those URLs to scrape more data.
 We could
 > prefix all those URLs with `https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results` to make them absolute, but
-> since this is a common occurence when scraping web pages, Scrapy provides a built-in function
+> since this is a common occurrence when scraping web pages, Scrapy provides a built-in function
 > to deal with this issue.
 >
 > To try it out, still in the Scrapy shell, let's first store the first returned URL into a